 Throughout our testing process, some of the most suitable contenders for backcountry travel, like our Top Pick winner, the Osprey Farpoint 55, were also the most comfortable.
 Packs with full suspension frames, well-padded hip belts, and load stabilizing straps are most comfortable for the long haul.
 The Farpoint was equally comfortable stuffed with luggage and clothing as it was loaded down with climbing gear.
 Their other pack, the Osprey Porter 46 was much more minimal, but still at the top of the comfort category.
 Osprey is a company with an excellent reputation for carrying comfort.
 Osprey is so good at making their backpacks comfortable that they even made what they call an "expedition duffel," the Osprey Transporter in this review, one of the more comfortable models in this review.
 Impressive.

 We also paid close attention to the breathability of the shoulder straps and the airflow behind the back.
 The Farpoint and the Kelty Redwing 44 have breathable mesh along the back and shoulder straps to help keep you cool, making them great options for extended carries and backpacking trips.
-And the very comfortable and breathable Eagle Creek Universal Traveler was our favorite for day hikes and hot days touring the city.

 Perhaps more importantly, consider how a pack fits your body and how it feels once you've packed it up and taken it for a spin.
 Have a professional help you size it or teach you how to measure and fit one yourself.